najasnake12/Just-A-Doggie/docs/faq.md

 1. What types of products are included in the website?
 The type of products this website includes are currently dog food and dog treats.
 However, we are aiming to include items such as dog toys and health products.

-2. Can I search for products based on my dog’s specific dietary needs?
+2. Can I search for products based on my dog's specific dietary needs?
 Yes you can search for products based on your dog's dietary needs, this includes a wide range of varities such as: grain-free, gluten-free, or even high-protein and more!

 3. Are there options for puppies, adult dogs, and senior dogs?
 Yes we include products for all dog ages.